100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 The entire route is served by the organization's medical and technical assistance vehicles.

-In case of need it will be possible to be picked up and transported to the camp on the organization's 4x4 vehicles.
+In case of need, it will be possible to be retrieved and transported to the camp in the organization's 4x4 vehicles.

 The 100km Sahara is part of the stage races of the Zitoway Sport & Adventure in the desert environment, along with the 100km of Namib Desert.

-Accommodation in a permanent camp of great quality, in a desert area close to the Tembaine mountain, a symbolic place of the Tunisian Sahara, surrounded by large sand dunes, and positioned in the heart of the desert.
+Accommodations are arranged in hotels and, for the heart of the race, at a high-quality permanent camp in a desert area abutting the Tembaine mountain, an iconic site in the Tunisian Sahara, surrounded by large sand dunes, and positioned in the heart of the desert.

-The camp, offers 2, 3 or 4-person tents equipped with beds and mattresses, inside which there are toilets and showers, restaurant tent, bar tent and relaxation tents, all set in an absolutely unique location, surrounded by sand dunes.
-This will be the race headquarters for the four days.
-Each stage start and finish will be directly from the camp.
+The camp, offers 2, 3 or 4-person tents equipped with beds and mattresses.
+At the camp there are toilets and showers with hot water, restaurant tent, bar tent and relaxation tents, all set in an absolutely unique location, surrounded by sand dunes.

-The catering service will be a fusion of local and Italian cuisine, supervised and curated by the chef in charge of our organization, with some additions of Italian products.
+Catering will be a fusion between locale and italian cuisine, severything supervised and cared by our chef , using also italian products.
 Medical services will always be provided by Italian medical specialists.

 ACCOMPANIONS